 In this part, the programme will describe the budgetary plans for the ERP submission year.
 The development of the main expenditure and revenue categories should be briefly described and compared with the budget plan and outcome of the previous year.
 Reasons for deviations from the previous year should be explained and assessed.
-For this purpose, the main discretionary fiscal measures (equal or above 0.1% of GDP) in the submission year should be highlighted in the text.
+For this purpose, the main discretionary fiscal measures (equal or above 0.1% of GDP) on the revenue and expenditure sides should be presented in the text with their expected impact quantified.
+One-off and other temporary measures should be clearly distinguished from permanent ones.

 4.4.
-Medium-term budgetary outlook
+Medium-term budgetary outlook and supporting policies

 This sub-section will describe for the whole programme period the budgetary and other economic measures being taken, or proposed, to achieve the fiscal objectives of the programme.
-It will include the fiscal plan for 2024-2025, and a description and quantification of the underlying policies and measures.
+It will include the fiscal plan for 2026-2027, and a description and quantification of the underlying policies and measures (such as tax policy measures on the revenue side or wage and subsidy reforms on the spending side).
 The programme should illustrate the feasibility of the government's fiscal objectives by means of a projection of the main fiscal aggregates.
 It should be assessed to what extent the expected budgetary balance might depend on the accomplishment of structural reforms.